Famous Immigrant Birthdays in July

 Isaac Stern (July 21, 1920 – September 22, 2001) was a Russian American violinist and conductor who gained notoriety for his recordings and his ability to identify new musical talent.

-Óscar Arístides Ortiz de la Renta Fiallo (born July 22, 1932), known commonly as Óscar de la Renta, is a Dominican American fashion designer and entrepreneur who gained fame in the 1960s as one of the couturiers to dress Jacqueline Kennedy.
+Óscar Arístides Ortiz de la Renta Fiallo (July 22, 1932 - October 20, 2014), known commonly as Óscar de la Renta, was a Dominican American fashion designer and entrepreneur who gained fame in the 1960s as one of the couturiers to dress Jacqueline Kennedy.
 He later launched his own label to wide success.

 Chang-Lin Tien (July 24, 1935 – October 29, 2002) was a Chinese American professor of mechanical engineering and university administrator.
 He was the seventh Chancellor of the University of California, Berkeley, and the first Asian to head a major university in the United States.